Cybersecurity when working from home

 Do not store files onto your personal device if you’re using it for work.
 If you have to print documents, or save files to a USB drive, double check with your employer to see what your shredding, destruction, and file security policies are.

-Protect personal devices
+Protecting personal devices

 Before using a personal device for work, check with your employer about your Bring Your Own Device policies.
 You may need special security software or permissions added before you can use your personal devices to access work files or systems.